genesiscommunitysuccess/docs/docs/03_server/03_request-server/03_advanced.md

     }
 ```

-Permissioning is different when you use [Custom Request Servers](../../../server/request-server/advanced/#custom-request-servers), which is similar to Event-Handler permissioning.
+When you use [Custom Request Servers](../../../server/request-server/advanced/#custom-request-servers), permissioning is different; it is similar to permissioning for Event Handlers.
-As you use any class/DAO as input and output classes - you cannot use field syntax under auth block ex: Use instrumentId instead of INSTRUMENT_DETAILS.INSTRUMENT_ID
+You can use any class/DAO as input and output classes; however, you cannot use field syntax in an auth block: for example, Use instrumentId instead of INSTRUMENT_DETAILS.INSTRUMENT_ID

 ```kotlin
 requestReply<AltInstrumentId.ByAlternateTypeAlternateCode, AltInstrumentId> {